Euro Specifications of Diesel Fuel

-In order to comply with, world’s stringent environmental standards, the refiners are currently upgrading their facilities.
-To meet the specifications diesel fuel is to be hydrotreated.
+To meet the specifications of diesel fuel, the hydrotreating process is being applied worldwide by oil refineries.
 Cetane number, flash point, pour point, cloud point, and sulfur are the most important properties of diesel fuel.
 The fuel volatility requirements depend upon the engine design and applications.
 For automotive diesel fuel, more volatile fuels are better while for rail cars, ships, and power stations, heavier fuel is more economical.

-1. Cetane Number is the measurement of the ignition quality of diesel fuel the same as the Octane number for Gasoline.
+It is the measurement of the ignition quality of diesel fuel the same as the Octane number for Gasoline.
 A Higher Cetane number means shorter ignition delay periods.
-The reference fuel is Cetane (n-hexadecane, n-C16H34) with a Cetane number 100 and Alpha-Methyl Naphthalene having Cetane number 0.
+The reference fuel is Cetane (n-hexadecane, n-C16H34) with a Cetane number 100 and Alpha-Methyl Naphthalene having a Cetane number 0.

 High Cetane number of diesel fuel benefits short ignition delay, improved cold start, reduced white smoke during start-up, low emissions, low engine noise, and low fuel consumption.